 A wild version of this plant is known as nutsedge and is considered an invasive weed in some places.
 Further north yet another cousin is known as Chufa, although some still call it nutsedge.

-Planting Tiger Nuts
+How to Grow Tiger Nuts

 Plant Tiger Nuts in the late spring for a fall harvest.
 The nuts can be eaten fresh or dried for long term storage.
 One plant is capable of producing over 2000 Tiger Nuts in its lifetime, under the best conditions.

-Before planting the nuts, it’s a good idea to rehydrate them by soaking them in luke warm / room temperature water for 10 to 12 hours.
+Before planting the nuts, it’s a good idea to rehydrate them by soaking them in lukewarm / room temperature water for 10 to 12 hours.
 Plant them slightly less than 2 inches deep in loose well-drained soil.

-Expensive fertilizers are not neccessary, a simple side dressing in late spring with a general all purpose fertilizer or fish emulsion will suffice, a rich layer of compost at planting time wouldn’t hurt either.
+Expensive fertilizers are not necessary, a simple side dressing in late spring with a general all-purpose fertilizer or fish emulsion will suffice, a rich layer of compost at planting time wouldn’t hurt either.

-They aren’t the least bit drought toleramnt, no, no, no. They need a persistent dosage of moisture, keep them well watered but not overly saturated.
+They aren’t the least bit drought-tolerant, no, no, no. They need a persistent dosage of moisture, keep them well watered but not overly saturated.
 Nutsedge, grown wild survives flooding, the plant that is, the nuts however do not.

 Harvesting Tiger Nuts

 Harvest in the same fashion you would potatoes or peanuts if you’ve ever grown them.
 Dig up the plant taking care not to damage the root system extensively if you plan on replanting it.
 From the rootball pluck the nuts.

 If you used a planter, yippie for you!
 Soil from the planters is easily screened to seek out and harvest all the tuber/nuts.

 Nutritional and Culinary Value of Tiger Nuts

 Tiger Nuts can be eaten raw, dried, baked or roasted, as a juice and melded into multiple recipes.